-The education aspect of the NatureHoods program consists of a free science curriculum, offered as a four-part series (four one-hour lessons), as a way to get kids outside and learning in their local park or schoolyard.
+Our NatureHoods virtual program consists of a free science curriculum, offered as a six part series.
+Lessons include three 20-25 minute educational lessons conducted live in a park with your virtual classroom ,as well as three supplemental activities prepared for students to complete outside of class, as a way to get kids outside and learning in their local park or schoolyard.
 These lessons align with Next Generation Science Standards and reinforce science learning done in the classroom.
 Activities aim to get kids engaged with the flora and fauna in the area and help them to make observations, ask questions, and draw conclusions.
 The program is open to all K-2 classes in Central Oregon and there are three grade-level appropriate themes:

-For more information, please check out the program flyer.
+For more information, please reach out to us.

-To schedule a program for your school, contact Laurie Harrer at email@example.com.
+To schedule a virtual program for your school, contact Amanda at firstname.lastname@example.org.

 Pine Nursery Park NatureHood